Stockes History, Family Crest & Coats of Arms

 Peter Stokes (died 1399), was a Carmelite friar at Hitchin, Hertfordshire and later after studying at Oxford rose to become a doctor of divinity before 1382.
 During the religious troubles of that year Stokes acted as the representative of Archbishop Courtenay in the university.

 "Thomas Stokes, "armiger," and some, if not all, of the members of his family, which included four sons and twelve daughters, were buried in the church of Ashby Ledgers during the 15th century.
 Adrian Stokes by right of his wife owned the living of Tifiield in 1575."

 Early History of the Stockes family

-Another 187 words (13 lines of text) covering the years 1180, 1220, 1569 and 1626 are included under the topic Early Stockes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stockes research.
+Another 71 words (5 lines of text) covering the years 1180, 1220, 1569, 1626, 1591, 1669, 1590 and 1591 are included under the topic Early Stockes History in all our PDF Extended History products and printed products wherever possible.

 Stockes Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Stoke, Stokes, Stoaks, Stocks and others.